sewellstephens/public-portfolio/posts/creating-a-static-site-on-a-tight-budget.md

 ### Adding Decap CMS

 To add Decap CMS, visit their [documentation](https://decapcms.org/docs/install-decap-cms/), its very good and well written.
-The reason I went into detail on 11ty is because their docs kinda suck.
+The reason I went into detail on eleventy is because their docs kinda suck.
 Thanks.